Wil1909/Wils-Fools-Road-Templates/README.md

 ### Instructions

 1. Download the latest release [release](https://github.com/Wil1909/Wils-Fools-Road-Templates/releases).
-2. Extract the files to the SDK path to EpicGames\SquadEditor\Squad\Plugins\Mods\WFR_Templates.
+2. Extract the files to the SDK path to EpicGames\SquadEditor\Squad\Plugins\Mods\Wils_FoolsRoad.
 3. Launch the Squad SDK
-4. Go to Project Settings -> Asset Manager, make sure to set the directory to exclude | /WFR_Templates
+4. Go to Project Settings -> Asset Manager, make sure to set the directory to exclude | /Wils_FoolsRoad
 5. Run the FaL Creation Tool and call the data asset WFR_FaLCreationTemplate to create templates to move to your mod.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>